dmweis/dmweis.github.io/pages/iot_window.md

 ## Instructions for building

-Connect raspberry pi to wifi
+1. Connect raspberry pi to wifi
-Start start openhab on pi terminal command: sudo systemctl start openhab2.service Start the mqtt server on raspberry pi terminal command: mosquitto Connect esp to wifi and raspberry pi, edit SSID passpoword and raspberry pi ip adress in the esp code
+1. Start openhab on pi terminal command: `sudo systemctl start openhab2.service`
+1. Start the mqtt server on Raspberry Pi terminal command: `mosquitto`
+1. Connect ESP to WiFi and Raspberry Pi, edit SSID password and Raspberry Pi hostname address in the code

 ## Hardware design